jkcfg/jk/docs/rfc/0000-json-schema-validation.md

  - `$schema` values will likely refer to public URIs (but this RFC says nothing about respecting `$schema`; that could follow in another RFC, perhaps).
- - schemas will often refer to other schemas with `$ref: <json pointer>`, which can come from the same file, or from a file relative to the current file, or a URI (though it's not required to be a network locator, i.e., it's up to the library how to process it)
+ - schemas will often refer to other schemas with a  e.g., `$ref: <json pointer>`, which can come from the same file, or from a file relative to the current file, or a URI (though it's not required to be a network locator, i.e., it's up to the library how to process it)